Questions to Ask a Potential Psychologist

 - Are you a licensed psychologist in this state?
-To verify that the psychologist is licensed in your state, view a list of licensing boards in the U.S. and Canada.
-If you are still unsure after reviewing your state’s website, try calling the licensing office or contacting the National Register.
+To verify that the psychologist is licensed in your state, search their jurisdiction’s licensing board website.

 - What experience do you have working with…My specific concern?
 My age group?
 My particular cultural group?

 - Do you accept insurance?
 If so, what types of insurance?

 - Have you ever been sanctioned or disciplined by…Your graduate school or program?
 Any ethics board or state licensing board for professional psychology?
 The National Register of Health Service Psychologists?
 The American Psychological Association?